When is Don available?

 What does Don like/not like to eat?

 We appreciate the spirit of hospitality that is always behind the question.
 And because this is one of the most common inquiries we receive, we will try to provide some helpful details.
 Generally Don is a “meat and potatoes” guy.
-He does not care for fish, seafood, Chinese, or Asian food.
+He does not care for fish, seafood, or Asian food.
 He likes beef, chicken, pizza, Tex-Mex, and salad bars.
 He likes some Italian food, but less than most.
 He would not mind if pickles and mushrooms became extinct.
 For breakfast he usually has just toast, oatmeal, cereal, or eggs when at home.
 But he will eat all the traditional American breakfast foods—cereal, eggs, bacon, sausage, waffles, pancakes, bagels, muffins, fruit, etc. While a wide variety of these is by no means needful, Don does request some protein (such as eggs or meat) at breakfast when he is speaking.
 He really enjoys going out for specialty coffees at places like Starbucks, but at home he drinks coffee just with cream.
 Decaf is preferred in the evenings.

 Don can snack, but not eat a regular meal late in the evenings.
 So if the arriving flight schedule is such that there’s no time to sit down and eat before the event, eating fast food in the car is okay.
 The same is true regarding the departure.
 In fact, at least half the time when Don is traveling back home on Sunday it is necessary to eat fast food in the car.
 That’s just the way it goes regarding the time when most church services end and the time Don has to be at the airport.

-Will Don be bringing his family?
+Will Don be bringing his wife?

 What does Don want to do in his free time here?